 (B) Substantial evidence is available in this state concerning the child’s care, protection, training, and personal relationships.”

 The UCCJEA can get very complicated very quickly.
 If you have questions about an interstate jurisdictional matter, it is important that you discuss your rights with an experienced family law attorney.
-At the Law Offices of Nancy J. Bickford, our attorneys have successfully litigated complex cases under the UCCJEA.
+At Bickford Blado & Botros, our attorneys have successfully litigated complex cases under the UCCJEA.
 Don’t settle for less when determining your rights.
 Call 858-793-8884 in Del Mar, Carmel Valley, North County or San Diego.